wordswords/dotfiles/README.md

 12. `:spellr`     - Repeat the replacement done by `z=` for all matches with the replaced word in the current window

+# Coc.vim on large software projects

+1. `:CocDiagnostics` to show the errors in the current language server.
+2. `<LEFT>` for the prev diagnostic error
+3. `<RIGHT>` for the next diagnostic error
+4. `:CocRename` for language server assisted refactoring by renaming a constant, e.g. method, variable etc.
+5. `gd` to jump to the method/class definition under the cursor.5. `gd` to jump to the method/class definition under the cursor.
+6. `K` for the language feature under the cursor to pull up the language server documentation for that feature.
+7. `help coc-nvim` for the reference documentation for Coc.vim

 # Git Fugitive Plugin in Vim

 1. ``:Git blame`` for line-by-line git blame on current file, select a commit